 How to Steam Your Face Without a Steamer

-For weeks, we have been looking for ways to take back some of the ‘normal’ that the pandemic stripped from us all.
-For those of us who count on estheticians to keep our skin glowing and healthy, one of the discrepancies from normal life is being able to enjoy the benefits of a relaxing facial.
+When life gets busy, it can be difficult to regularly visit your esthetician to keep your skin healthy and glowing, but you can still enjoy the benefits of a relaxing facial at home.
 While most of us have a plethora of masks, serums, and cleansers on hand, fewer of us have the tools that make a facial at the spa (or CV International School) feel so luxurious.

 For maximum results, exfoliate before you steam, and splash the face with cool water after to close your pores.
 And always be careful not to burn yourself!